 Not getting these necessary nutrients impacts both how well the brain functions and overall health.
 Student or not, everyone should be encouraged to include a variety of fruit and vegetables from all color groups in their food to get the vitamins, minerals, and phytonutrients necessary.

 Something interesting neurons do is they store water.
 They do so in tiny little structures called vacuoles.
 The importance of water for brain function and health cannot be understated.
 It keeps the tone of membranes needed for optimal neurotransmission.
 It enhances blood circulation and helps move waste out of the brain.
-It also keeps the brain cool and prevents it from overheating, which could otherwise cause a visible decline in cognitive abilities and even longer term damage.
+Water also keeps the brain cool and prevents it from overheating, which could otherwise cause a visible decline in cognitive abilities and even longer term damage.

 Most students will go for extended periods without having water, which leads to dehydration.
 To compound the problem, when they are thirsty, instead of drinking water they choose to reach for some form of a sweetened drink.